Two of SAP’s key Business ByDesign customers say their upgrade to version 2.6 hasn’t gone quite as they had hoped.

 US firms are hiring UK IT consultants in the digital sector with an 275% increase in the number of American firms hiring Brits over the last year.
 The figures, from PeoplePerHour, showed IT and web programming as well as web design were the skills most in demand.

 Nokia has taken the wraps off a distribution revamp that sees it settle on three partners and unveil a channel network.
 The telecoms vendor has made the strategic changes following a six month review of what it needs to do to further its business in the distribution tier of the channel.
-The result

 A longtime data management professional illustrates the synergies that exist between the Inmon and Kimball data warehousing methodologies.